Nanoatic/Snake/libs/SDL2-2.0.9-Mingw/docs/README-winrt.md

 At this point, you can add in SDL-specific source code.
 Be sure to include a C-style main function (ie: `int main(int argc, char *argv[])`).
-From there you should be able to create a single `SDL_Window` (WinRT apps can only have one window, at present), as well as an `SDL_Renderer`.
+From there you should be able to create a single `SDL_Window` (WinRT apps can only have one GameWindow, at present), as well as an `SDL_Renderer`.
 Direct3D will be used to draw content.
 Events are received via SDL's usual event functions (`SDL_PollEvent`, etc.)  If you have a set of existing source files and assets, you can start adding them to the project now.
 If not, or if you would like to